abundantRuby/STOCKBOT/README.md

 This program computes signals, calculates ROI by determining the average percent return per transaction, and provides an overall ROI per stock (and for a list of stocks).

 It identifies buy signals and, upon encountering the next available sell signal, computes the ROI for the corresponding transaction(s).
-For instance:

-Here is an example
+Here is an example:

 - Buy Signal on July 15
 - Buy Signal on July 19